-Septic Tank and Dosing System: A septic tank with a minimum capacity of 1,000-gallons is required for the three bedroom residence.
-Due to the subsurface conditions encountered at the site, NWCC recommends a concrete septic tank be used.
+Septic Tank: A septic tank with a minimum capacity of 1,250-gallons is required for the four bedroom residence.
+A septic tank with a minimum capacity of 1,000-gallons is required for the future one bedroom auxiliary dwelling unit and a second 1,000 gallon tank is required for the detached garage.
+Due to the subsurface conditions encountered at the site, NWCC recommends concrete septic tanks be used.